Immersive-Labs-Public/Introductory-Range/README.md

 ### Using the Guides

-Steps to building the range are provided in chapters in the Github wiki, with the first chapter linked here:  [Chapter-1](../../wiki/Chapter-1)
+Steps to building the range are provided in chapters in the repo wiki, with the first chapter linked here: [Chapter 1](../../wiki/Chapter-1)